hanjunwei-lab/PathTIGR/README.md

 * Anaconda
     * Comprehensive installation instructions for Anaconda are available at: https://docs.conda.io/projects/conda/en/latest/user-guide/install/.

-    * Following the installation of Anaconda, a virtual environment designated as PathTIGR can be created and the requisite dependencies can be installed from the ``GAE_environment.yml`` configuration file by executing the following command:
+    * Following the installation of Anaconda, a virtual environment designated as PathTIGR can be created, and the requisite dependencies can be installed from the ``GAE_environment.yml`` configuration file by executing the following command:
     ```
     conda env create -f GAE_environment.yml
     ```
 * PyTorch
-    PyTorch requires separate installation tailored to the specific hardware configuration.
+    PyTorch requires a separate installation tailored to the specific hardware configuration.
 The appropriate installation command can be obtained from https://pytorch.org/.

 ## 4. Usage